linode/docs/docs/applications/game-servers/minecraft-on-debian-and-ubuntu.md

 external_resources:
  - '[Minecraft.net](https://minecraft.net/)'
  - '[The Official Minecraft Wiki](http://minecraft.gamepedia.com/Minecraft_Wiki)'
-modified: Wednesday, January 28, 2015
+modified: Tuesday, October 12, 2016
 modified_by:
   name: Alex Fornuto
 published: 'Wednesday, January 28, 2015'
 title: 'Minecraft on Debian and Ubuntu'
 ---

-This guide shows you how to set up a personal [Minecraft](https://minecraft.net/game) server on a Linode running Debian 7 or Ubuntu 14.04 LTS.
+This guide shows you how to set up a personal [Minecraft](https://minecraft.net/game) server on a Linode running Debian 8 or Ubuntu 16.04 LTS.

 ##Prerequisites